Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 {\bf Class 4}

 We next consider the set of $\Delta F=1$ current-current operators in (\ref{O1}) that both have nonvanishing anomalous dimensions and mix under renormalization.
-After diagonalization of this system one gets two operators $Q_\pm$ in (\ref{F4}) which evolve without mixing.
-The situation for each operator is then similar to Class 2 except that no box diagrams involving heavy particles have to be evaluated.
+After the diagonalization of this system one gets two operators $Q_\pm$ in (\ref{F4}) which evolve without mixing.
+The situation for each operator is then similar to Class 2 except that no box diagrams involving heavy particles have to be evaluated to get a nonvanishing result.
 Consequently the expansion is as follows \be A_4=1_{\rm QCD}+\ord(\alpha_s)+\ord(\alpha_s^2), \ee where $\alpha_s$ terms are evaluated both at $M_W$ and the low scale $\mu$ according to the evolution in (\ref{UMNLO}).
 The leading term is again the one involving $P$ in (\ref{UMNLO}).

-The QCD calculations in this class are described in Section 3 and the relevant references are collected in Table~\ref{TAB1}.
+The QCD calculations in this class are described in Section~\ref{sec:3} and the relevant references are collected in Table~\ref{TAB1}.